volkfox/deepseek-r1-distill-roleplay/README.md

 # Tutorial - Deploy DeepSeek-R1-Distill-Qwen-32B using Inferless
 [DeepSeek-R1-Distill-Qwen-32B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-32B) is a distilled variant within the DeepSeek-R1 series.
 The dataset used for training is meticulously curated from the DeepSeek-R1 model, with Qwen2.5-32B serving as the foundational base model.
-This model has undergone supervised fine-tuning to achieve enhanced performance and efficiency."
+This model has undergone supervised fine-tuning to achieve enhanced performance and efficiency.

 ## TL;DR:
 - Deployment of DeepSeek-R1-Distill-Qwen-32B model using [vLLM](https://github.com/vllm-project/vllm).
 - You can expect an average tokens/sec of 21.95 and a latency of 5.88 sec for generating a text of 128 tokens.
 This setup has an average cold start time of 39.95 sec.
 - Dependencies defined in `inferless-runtime-config.yaml`.
 - GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
-- Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
+- `InferlessPythonModel` class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with `input_schema.py` file.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.